Lown-Ganong-Levine syndrome and enhanced atrioventricular nodal conduction

 - Moro C, Cosio FG.
 Electrophysiological study of patients with short P-R interval and normal QRS complex.
 Eur J Cardiol 1980; II:81.

 - Yeung-Lai-Wah JA, Alison JF, Lonergan L, et al. High success rate of atrioventricular node ablation with radiofrequency energy.
 J Am Coll Cardiol 1991; 18:1753.

-- LOWN-GANONG-LEVINE SYNDROME
+- LOWN-GANONG-LEVINE PATTERN